Bereket369G/Bereket369G/README.md

-- 👋 Hi, I’m @Bereket369G[Bereket Assefa]
-- 👀 I’m interested in Mechatronics Enginearing ...
-- 🌱 I’m currently learning Embeded System, Designing & Software Devenlopment ...
-- 💞️ I’m looking to collaborate on creating projects related to both Hardware & software...
+👋 Hello, I'm Bereket Assefa (@Bereket369G) - a young, passionate Mechatronics Engineer on a mission!

+🚀 Innovating at the intersection of hardware and software to revolutionize Ethiopia's tech landscape.

+🔧 Currently mastering Embedded Systems, Design, and Software Development.

+💡 Driven by the vision of automation and cutting-edge technology to build a brighter future.

+🤝 Eager to collaborate on groundbreaking projects that merge hardware ingenuity with software brilliance.

+Let's engineer tomorrow, today! 🇪🇹✨
-- 📫 How to reach me Just call<+251975834760> or Email<assefabereket85@gmail.com> ...
+- 📫 How to reach me <+251975834760> or Email<assefabereket85@gmail.com> ...

 <!---
 You can click the Preview link to take a look at your changes.